Pittsburgh Hornets: History

 The team started as the Detroit Olympics in 1927 playing home games at the Detroit Olympia.
 The Olympics played two seasons in the Canadian Professional Hockey League (Canpro) and seven seasons in the International Hockey League (IHL) after the IHL split from Canpro in 1929.
 The IHL would merge with the Canadian-American Hockey League (Can-Am) in 1936 to form the International-American Hockey League.
 In October 1936, John Harris, a Pittsburgh theater chain owner, purchased the Olympics and relocated the team to become the Pittsburgh Hornets.

-The Hornets were led by former Olympics coach Don Hughes. the Hornets won their first two franchise games against the Cleveland Falcons on November 7, 1936, at the Duquesne Gardens.
+The Hornets were led by former Olympics coach Donnie Hughes. the Hornets won their first two franchise games against the Cleveland Falcons on November 7, 1936, at the Duquesne Gardens.
 During the 1938–39 season, Larry Aurie replaced Don Hughes as the second coach in team history.
 That year Don Deacon led the IAHL with 41 assists and 65 points.
 In 1940, the Hornets won 25 and made the playoffs and advance to the Calder Cup finals.
 The Hornets were originally the minor-league affiliate of the Red Wings who won the Stanley Cup in 1936.
 Larry Aurie, a member of that team, was a player-coach and led them to their first appearance in the Calder Cup Finals in 1940 where they were swept in three games by the Providence Reds.

 At the start of the 1940–41 season, the International-American Hockey League (IAHL) became the American Hockey League (AHL).
 During the early 1940s, the Hornets had mediocre finishes.
 However, during this time frame, the team still continued to set league records.
 In 1942, Red Heron set an AHL record by scoring six goals in one game, which is a double hat trick.
 Also in 1944, Bob Gracie and Bob Walton were the AHL's top scorers with each recording 95 points in the season.
 Two AHL records were set on March 17, 1945: Pittsburgh and the Cleveland Barons set the mark for most goals scored in one period by netting a combined 12 goals in the third period (Pittsburgh 7, Cleveland 5).
 The total goals scored in the game – 22 – is also a one-game record.
 However, not all records set by the Hornets were positive.
 During the 1943–44 season the Hornets did not win one game away from the Duquesne Gardens.
 The winless record on the road was the first occurrence of such a feat in the history of the AHL.
 Following the season Larry Aurie ended his stint as coach to finish with a record of 129–162–39 in 330 games, a .450 winning percentage.